BaderLab/GenAnT/setup/Preprocess Reference Species.md

 Generate gene-keys.

 * An "isoforms.tsv" file for TOGA.
 This file is a key between gene ID and each transcript ID.
 * A "table.txt" file for OrthoFinder.
-This file is a key between the faa file heading and gene symbol.
+This file is a key between the predicted protein FASTA (FAA) file heading and gene symbol.
 * A "genekey.txt" file.
 This is a key between gene ID, transcript ID, and gene symbol.

 We do this using R.